Excellence Amidst the Odds

 The Singapore economy is expected to show slow recovery of 3.5 to 4 per cent in 2013.
 The same modest growth of 2 to 4 per cent is also to be expected in 2014.
 A certain degree of volatility still shrouds the Singapore economy with the eventual tapering of QE3 and the debt ceiling issue in the US; the possible recurrence of sovereign debt crises in Europe’s peripheral economies; and China’s policy adjustments to rebalance the economy.

-Despite all these uncertainties and slow growth that summarises most of 2013, Singapore continues to take the top spot in The World Bank’s Doing Business 2014 report.
+Amidst the uncertainties and slow growth that shrouded 2013, Singapore continues to take the top spot in The World Bank’s Doing Business 2014 report.
 A high ranking on the ease of doing business index denotes that the regulatory environment is more conducive to the starting and operation of a local firm.
 The aggregate ranking on the ease of doing business is based on the following indicators: starting a business, dealing with construction permits, getting electricity, registering property, getting credit, protecting investors, paying taxes, trading across borders, enforcing contracts and resolving insolvency.

 Singapore is also ranked as the second most competitive economy in the world on The Global Competitiveness Index 2013–2014 rankings, scoring high in the areas of economic performance, government efficiency, business efficiency and infrastructure.

-Global Yellow Pages Limited (GYP) believes that all these international recognition prove that despite the modest global economic advancement, we can still move forward and unearth rich opportunities within Singapore.
+Global Yellow Pages Limited (GYP) believes that despite the modest global economic advancement, we can still push forward and unearth opportunities within Singapore.
 A leading publisher of consumer, business and trade directories, GYP takes pride in helping the Singapore economy via its Singapore Information Services Pte Ltd (INSIS) trade directories.

-The Singapore Industrial Sourcing Guide is one such INSIS directory and its goal is aligned with the Singapore government’s vision of enhancing trade growth between Singapore and the world.
+Singapore Exporters is one such INSIS directory and its goal is aligned with the Singapore government’s vision of enhancing trade growth between Singapore and the world.
 We are pleased to present the 2014 edition for local and foreign corporations and entrepreneurs.

 Global Yellow Pages Limited